Thousands take to the streets in Honduras to protest election result

 Zelaya said Ardon's killing was politically motivated and perpetrated by "death squads."
 Honduran police said they did not yet know the motive for the killing.

-(Reporting by Gustavo Palencia; Writing by Gabriel Stargardter; Editing by Frances Kerry)
+(Reporting by Gustavo Palencia; Writing by Gabriel Stargardter; Editing by Frances Kerry and Christopher Wilson)